 Ulises Pereira Obilinovic

 Understanding how the dynamics of neural activity patterns across multiple brain regions give rise to behavior is one of the fundamental questions in systems neuroscience.
-The understanding the field seeks goes beyond merely simulating and predicting behavior and neural activity; it involves comprehending how the activity of neurons, interacting through synaptic connections, can be reduced into causal models with a few key variables that produce neural activity and behavior.
-As a scientist at the Allen Institute for Neural Dynamics, my research focuses on building such models.
+The field seeks an understanding that goes beyond merely simulating and predicting behavior and neural activity —it aims to uncover how neuronal activity, shaped by synaptic interactions, can be distilled into interpretable models with a few key variables that bridge microscopic and mesoscopic scales.

 Education